Application and Admissions

 - Tours: No in-person tours or campus visits will be allowed.
 Please check out this virtual tour of our campus and check back for more updates.

 - Interviews: All admissions interviews will be held virtually.
 You will still meet with faculty and current students, but in a virtual forum.
-Interviews will occur throughout Fall 2020 and into January 2021.
+Interviews will occur in November 2021.
 Should you be selected, you will receive an invitation for an interview via email.

 - GRE: The GRE is still required.
 You may choose the Test at Home Option if you prefer.